Now is the time to take the pressure off your future self. You have days ahead of you to prepare. But how do you prepare to impress at interview?

 The big day has arrived, and you have done everything to best prepare you for the interview.
 Now it is time to prove yourself to the employers.
 First impressions can be tough and studies have found you have less than 7 minutes to impress the interviewer.

-Show up early.
 Leave ahead of time and get there 10-15 minutes early.
 Not only does this show you are eager to join the company, it also helps you remain calm.
 Even if there are delay issues, you can be safe in the knowledge you will be on time.

 Having positive body language goes a long way towards proving you’re a confident person with the right attitude.
 Keep up the non-verbal communication throughout the interview.
 Try not to fidget!
 However, interviewers don’t want to see a robot.
 Relax, laugh and don’t worry about hesitating to answer questions.

 Show you are interested in what the interviewer is saying by jotting down pieces of information they give about the company or the job role.

 Remember to ask the questions you prepared and finally, thank the interviewer for their time.